About Us

 Call us on 07733 155 925

+Situated just half an hour from either Carmarthen or Cardigan, Mill Rundle Pottery is just minutes from the A484 connecting the two towns.
 From Carmarthen, follow the A484 to Saron, then turn left at the signpost to the National Wool Museum.
 This road brings you into the village of Drefach Felindre immediately opposite Mill Rundle Pottery.
 There is plenty of on-street parking.

 From Cardigan, follow the A484 past Newcastle Emlyn then turn right in the next village of Pentrecagal.
 After about a mile, you will come to Drefach Felindre.
 Turn left opposite the church and Mill Rundle Pottery is located another 200 yards further along on the left hand side.
 There is plenty of on-street parking.